 You'll see your hard work in action.

 All that training, the times you went to the gym when you really didn't want to, the days you laced up for a run when it was raining - you'll now be ready ready to reap the benefits.
 There is nothing more satisfying than not only knowing that you are prepared for a race, but you've done your absolute best through sheer determination.

 The other race participants are members of your community, and you will make great new connections.
 Signing up a team of people (such as work colleagues) will build camaraderie and strengthen relationships.
 You may even see an area of your town that you may not have experienced before in a whole new way.

 You will get that race rush.

-There are times when races will not go as well as you had hoped, but it’s important to cut yourself a little slack.
-Remember that completing these races is an achievement in itself and you should be proud of how far you’ve come.
+There are times when races will not go as well as you had hoped, but its important to cut yourself a little slack.
+Remember that completing any of these races is an achievement in itself and you should be proud of how far you've come.

 What are you waiting for?
 Sign up for a race or challenge today!